 Car needs to be mechanically sound without major damage and have correctly functioning seats and seat belts.
 Car must have an in date 1kg fire extinguisher (with metal bracket) bolted in.
 A normal road car is suitable for Khanacross use.
 To aid with traction, many competitors fit Mud/snow or rally tyres.The vehicle does not need to be road licensed.

 A current CAMS L2NS (or higher) license is required as well as membership in a CAMS affiliated car club.
 A requirement of neck to wrist to ankle clothing (AKA long shirt and long pants) with covered shoes and a compliant helmet is required for Khanacross.
 Drivers from as young as 12 years old may compete and multiple drivers may use the same car.
 A civil drivers’ license is not required to compete in Khanacross.

-KX Cost: Average $40 per driver, depending on event and venue.
+KX Cost: varies depending on event and venue.